funfair-tech/fun-wallet-docs/docs/guide/web-sdk/ethereum-provider.md

 We have our own ethereum provider which can be injected into any new `web3` or `ethers` instance.
 This means you can use the standard `web3` or `ethers` interface to do all your blockchain calls and our ethereum provider makes sure all those calls go through the authenticated leader wallet instance.

-Once you initialise the wallet the SDK will expose the ethereum provider on the window which can be used as the provider you inject when you create a new `web3` or `ethers` instance.
+Once you initialise the wallet, the SDK will expose the ethereum provider on the window which can be used as the provider you inject when you create a new `web3` or `ethers` instance.

 ```ts
 // provider lives here in the funwalletsdk object